ChrisHinde/MaterialUtilities/docs/usage.md

 ### Assign Material

 Gives you a list of all available materials (including the option to create a new material).\
-Assigns the material you choose to the current selection.\
+It will assign the material you choose to the current selection.
-Add the top of the menu you have options to Add a new material and "Search" for a material (you can change when this appears in the preferences), which can be useful if you have a lot of materials in your project.
+At the top of the menu you have options to Add a new material or "Search" for an existing material \
+(you can change when this appears in the preferences), which can be useful if you have a lot of materials in your project.
 Both of these will open the operator panel as a "dialog" in your viewport.\
-In the operator the `+` (plus) button to the right will let you add a new material.
+The `+` (plus) toggle to the right, in the panel, will let you add a new (or search for an existing) material.\
-In Object Mode you have the option to select how the existing material (slots) should be treated (In Edit mode it will append the material if it's not already in a material slot).\
 [![Material Assignment](https://chris.hindefjord.se/wp-content/uploads/2019/08/MU_AssignMat5-e1564786914277.png)](https://chris.hindefjord.se/wp-content/uploads/2019/07/MU_AssignMat5.png)

+#### Assignment method

+In Object Mode you have the option to select what will happen to the existing material (slots), and where the new material should be placed.
+(In Edit mode the material will be appended if it's not already in a material slot).

 - **Override all assigned slots**\
 Will remove any material previously assigned to the object(s) and add the one you've chosen
 - **Assign material to currently selected slot**\
-Sets the material you choose to only the currently active material slot (in the Material Properties panel).
+Sets the material you choose to only the currently active material slot (in the *Material Properties* panel).
 It will leave the rest of the materials untouched.
 - **Assign material to each slot**\
 Keeps all the material slots, and their assignment to respective parts of the object.